PseudoMon/img-slider/README.md

 ### Interacting with the slider within the script
 You don't have to bother with this section if you don't want to manipulate the slider programatically.

-Creating the ImageSlider object will automatically makes the arrow work to slide left and right.
-The object also have the following methods that you can use:
+The ImageSlider object will have the following methods that you can use:

 - `changePos(id)` will slide it to the image with that id.
 The leftmost image has the id 0, the one to its right is 1, and so on.
 - `toggleAnimation()` will toggle the slider's animation on and off.